QuiltMC/rfcs/structure/0072-legal-team.md

 ## Requesting Changes

-In order to stay compliant with regulations and laws, the Legal Team has the power to block any Pull Request or community space change that could negatively affects compliance.
+In order to stay compliant with regulations and laws, the Legal Team has the power to block any Pull Request or community space change that could negatively affect compliance.
 This overrides any decision made by a Team Lead.

 If a conflict arises between the Legal Team and a Team Lead, the Admin Board can be summoned for arbitration.
 In arbitration, the
 Admin Board's decision is final and overrides the Legal Team.